anmolchawla/Data-Visualization---Interactive-Data-Visualizations-in-Angular/ASSIGNMENT.md

 ### Pie chart using pie layout (5 pts)

 Using 5 countries and the data of your choice, create a pie chart.
-Using Bootstrap, implement a card to show generic data and interaction information when the mouse is not hovering on the pie chart, or information related to that sector when the mouse is hovering on a sector of the pie chart.
+Using Bootstrap, implement a card to show generic data and interaction information when the mouse is not hovering on the pie chart, or information related to the sector when the mouse is hovering on a sector of the pie chart.
 Add visual feedback on mouse hover.

 | Quality       | Points | Description |
 | ------------- | ------ | ----------- |